 INSTRUCTIONS

 - Add the chicken and ½ teaspoon salt and sauté for 5 minutes or until the chicken changes color and stops releasing water.
-Add the tomatoes, coriander, cumin, red chilli and remaining salt and sauté for another minute.
+Add the tomatoes, coriander, cumin, red chili, and remaining salt and sauté for another minute.

-- Reduce the heat to medium, cover and let the chicken cook for 20 minutes, stirring once in between.
+- Reduce the heat to medium, cover, and let the chicken cook for 20 minutes, stirring once in between.

 - Uncover and increase heat to high.
 Fry for 10 minutes to finish cooking the chicken and reduce the excess liquid.* You will notice that the chicken will take on a shiny appearance as the ghee/oil starts to separate.

 Curries with a lot of sauce (like classic chicken curry) usually go well with both rice and roti, and curries with minimal sauce (like mixed vegetable curry) go well with roti.
-Since chicken karahi is a ‘dry’ curry, it goes well with Tandoori naan, paratha, roti or other bread.
+Since chicken karahi is a ‘dry’ curry, it goes well with Tandoori naan, paratha, roti, or other bread.